Composing Control Barrier Functions for Complex Safety Specifications: COMPLEX SAFETY SPECIFICATIONS

-A CBF $h$ can be constructed via the proposed algorithm in~\eqref{eq:combination_CBF} for use in the safety-critical controller~\eqref{eq:QPsolu}.
-The resulting behavior is shown in Fig.~\ref{fig:obstacle_multiple} for ${\Kp=0.5}$, ${\umax = 1}$, ${\kappa=10}$, ${b = \ln 2}$ and ${\alpha(h) = h}$.
+The behavior of controller~\eqref{eq:QPsolu} with the proposed CBF candidate~\eqref{eq:combination_CBF} is shown in Fig.~\ref{fig:obstacle_multiple} for ${\Kp=0.5}$, ${\umax = 1}$, ${\kappa=10}$, ${b = \ln 2}$ and ${\alpha(h) = h}$.
 The reach-avoid task is successfully accomplished with formal guarantees of safety.
-Remarkably, the underlying controller is continuous and can be expressed explicitly, since both the control law~\eqref{eq:QPsolu} and the CBF expressions~\eqref{eq:combination_CBF}-\eqref{eq:combination_CBF_derivative} are explicit.
-Such explicit controllers are easy to implement and can be executed fast. \end{example}
+Remarkably, the controller is continuous and explicit, since the control law~\eqref{eq:QPsolu} and CBF formulas~\eqref{eq:combination_CBF}-\eqref{eq:combination_CBF_derivative} are in closed form.
+Such explicit controllers are easy to implement and fast to execute.
+Note that controller~\eqref{eq:QPmultiple} could also handle multiple obstacles if each obstacle was given by a single CBF candidate.
+Yet,~\eqref{eq:QPmultiple} cannot address multi-level safety specifications like~\eqref{eq:combination_example}, while the proposed method can. \end{example}

-\begin{example} Consider the setup of Fig.~\ref{fig:road} where a point agent is driven to a desired location while staying on a road network.
-Let the dynamics~\eqref{eq:single_integrator}, desired controller~\eqref{eq:proportional_controller} and safety-critical controller~\eqref{eq:QPsolu} be those in Examples~\ref{ex:obstacle_single} and~\ref{ex:obstacle_multiple}, while safety is determined by the road network geometry.
-The network consists of four roads, each road has two boundaries.
+\begin{example} Consider the setup of Fig.~\ref{fig:road} where a point agent is driven to a desired location while staying on a road network, with dynamics~\eqref{eq:single_integrator}, desired controller~\eqref{eq:proportional_controller} and safety-critical controller~\eqref{eq:QPsolu}.
+Safety is determined by the road geometry.
 Each road boundary is related to a set, which is given for straight roads by~\eqref{eq:barrier_halfspace} and for ring roads by:

-where plus and minus signs stand for the inner and outer circles, respectively, $R_i$ is their radius, and $x_i$ is their center.
-The two boundaries of the four roads lead to ${N=8}$ sets.
+Here plus and minus signs stand for the inner and outer circles, respectively, $R_i$ is their radius, and $x_i$ is their center.
 Safety must be ensured w.r.t.~boundary~1 AND boundary~2 of each road, while the agent must stay on road~1 OR road~2 OR road~3 OR road~4.
-We obtain the combined safe set:
+Thus, the combined safe set becomes: